 No, that is not the message.
 Being smart is valuable, and being well-educated is indispensable.
 The lesson of Shermer’s work is that intelligence and education can be misused.
 Anthroposophists misuse them.
 But the rest of us need not misuse them.
 We can be smart enough and well-informed enough to reject Anthroposophy.

 Perhaps Shermer's most important insight is that the human brain often functions as a "belief engine." [p. xxiv.]
 We gather sense impressions, and from these our brains automatically produce explanations or beliefs that enable us to deal with the phenomena of the world around us.
 Sometimes the explanations we think up are rational and can be tested — they are, in effect, scientific hypotheses.
-But far more often, the explanations we offer ourselves are akin to dreams or fantasies — ideas that seem true enough, or possible enough for our ordinary purposes, ideas that comfort us, or inspire us, or encourage us, but that are wrong.
-These false ideas become the myths to which mankind has long turned, an easier and perhaps more natural human tendency than submitting to the arduous disciplines of logic and scientific proof.
+But far more often, the explanations we offer ourselves are akin to dreams or fantasies — they are ideas that seem true enough, or possible enough for our ordinary purposes — they are ideas that comfort us, or inspire us, or encourage us, but that are wrong.
+These false ideas become the myths on which mankind has long relied, an easier and perhaps more natural human tendency than submitting to the arduous disciplines of logic and scientific proof.

 Anthroposophy consists of many foolish beliefs (belief in ghosts; in goblins; in reincarnation; in the Sun God) rolled together to create one large foolish belief.
-It is the sort of thing that results from the human belief engine misfiring; one of the numberless unfounded belief systems that we humans have inflicted on ourselves over the millennia.
+It is the sort of thing that results from the human belief engine misfiring.
+Anthroposophy is one of the numberless unfounded belief systems that we humans have inflicted on ourselves over the millennia.
 [See, e.g., "Choosing".]